 Ice skating in Banff and Canmore is a highlight for many visitors visiting Banff in the winter and a favorite way to pass the time for many locals.
 The best part is it’s a free activity for most places around the area with a mix of maintained rinks and beautiful natural frozen lakes.

-When the weather is correct, it’s tough to find a better winter experience in Banff than skating across a scenic lake.
+When the weather is just right, it’s tough to find a better winter experience in Banff than skating across a scenic lake.
 Ice skating on the Canadian Rockies lakes can happen during any time of the winter, but the best conditions are early in the winter, around November or December.
-Later in the winter, snow can often cover the lakes and make skating nearly impossible without a shovel and some work.
+Later in the winter, snow can often cover the lakes, making skating nearly impossible without a shovel and some work.
 However, there are several maintained rinks you can head to once that happens.

 There is likely no better place in the world to lace up a pair of ice skates and take to the ice than Banff and Canmore.
 Before venturing out to any of these destinations, please read the safety information at the bottom of this post.